Salted Pecan Pie Cookie Bars

 - about 1 teaspoon flaky sea salt

-- Preheat the oven to 375 degrees.
-Line a 9×13 inch baking pan with aluminum foil, leaving an overhang on all sides.
+- Preheat the oven to 375ºF.
+Line a 9x13 inch baking pan with aluminum foil, leaving an overhang on all sides.
 Spray lightly with nonstick cooking spray and set aside.

 - Transfer the dough to the prepared baking dish and use your fingers to press into an even layer in the pan.
 Use a fork to prick the dough.
 Transfer the pan to the refrigerator and chill for 20 minutes.